 Unobstructed space.
-Space within 10 meters (33 feet) of an inhabited building that does not allow for concealment from observation of explosive devices 150 mm (6 inches) or greater in height.
+Space around inhabited buildings in which there are no opportunities for concealment from observation of explosive devices 6 inches (150 mm) or greater in height or width.
+(UFC 4-010-01)

 Witness panel.
 In ballistics, a material such as aluminum foil or corrugated cardboard that is positioned behind and parallel to a test target.
 Witness panels are used to provide evidence of penetration and spall created during impact of a test sample.